botlabs-gg/yagpdb-docs-v2/content/docs/notifications/youtube.md

 ## Adding a YouTube Feed

-To add a new feed simply copy the channel URL from YouTube and paste it into the "Link" field under "Add New Feed" (you may need to scroll down a bit); then select a channel to post it to.
+To add a new feed simply copy the channel URL from YouTube and paste it into the "Link" field under "Add New Feed" (you may need to scroll down a bit), then select a channel to post it to.
 For a visual reference, please see the image below.

 <center>